-Attalus III Philometer, the last of Pergamos' Attalid kings, lacked a royal heir to the throne.
+Attalus III, the last of Pergamos' kings, lacked a royal heir to the throne.
 He bequeathed, upon his death (which occurred in 133 B.C.), that his kingdom (which included the city) be given to the Roman empire.
-Rome established the province of Asia in 129 B.C. by combining Ionia and the former Kingdom of Attalus.
+Rome's Asia province was created in 129 B.C. by bringing together Ionia and Attalus' former kingdom.

-The city suffered a great deal when a major earthquake hit it in 17 A.D.
-Roman Emperor Tiberius, in lieu of the damages, allowed the city to not have to pay taxes.
+The city was nearly destroyed and suffered a great deal when a major earthquake hit the area in 17 A.D.
+Emperor Tiberius, in lieu of the damages, allowed Philadelphia to be free of taxation.
 Various other emperors aided the area, such as Caligula (ruled 37 to 41 A.D.), Vespasian (69 to 79 A.D.) and Caracalla (188 to 217 A.D.).

 10. Because you have kept the word of My patience, I also will keep you from the time of temptation which is about to come upon the whole world to try those who dwell on the earth.
 (Revelation 3:10)